St Cross College, Oxford: Student life

 Students are admitted and matriculated according to the same admissions procedures as the other colleges and halls of the University of Oxford.
 Unusually for an Oxford college, there is a founding tradition of sharing social facilities between fellows, members of Pusey House, the Common Room and students, with no separate high table or Senior Common Room.
-This gives the college a much more informal atmosphere and makes it an important community of scholars who forge links across a range of subjects.

-The college has an active social calendar for both current students and alumni.
+The college has a social calendar for both current students and alumni.
 There are a range of college societies and sports teams (often in collaboration with other colleges), as well as weekly academic seminars and annual conferences.

-The college's Boat Club shared with Wolfson College is particularly successful, and like many other college boat clubs competes both within the university itself and in external competitions.
-The St Cross women's football team also enjoys success, becoming Cuppers Champions in 2015.

-Other events in the college include regular formal hall, a feast once a term, 'bops' (informal college-based parties) and a yearly ball.
-As a result of the large international community at St Cross, the college strives to cater a wide range of events from other cultures; St Cross was the first Oxford college to officially celebrate Chinese New Year.
-Reunion events for alumni are hosted by the college annually both in Oxford itself and abroad.

 Some students are provided with accommodation in the first year of study.
 College students have the opportunity to participate in a variety of extra-curricular activities.
 There are sports teams in football, rowing, netball and basketball as well as opportunities to play other sports for other Oxford colleges.

+The college's Boat Club shared with Wolfson College is like many other college boat clubs competes both within the university itself and in external competitions.
+The St Cross has a women's football team which became Cuppers Champions in 2015.

+Other events in the college include regular formal hall, a feast once a term, 'bops' (informal college-based parties) and a yearly ball.
+St Cross was the first Oxford college to officially celebrate Chinese New Year.
+Reunion events for alumni are hosted by the college annually both in Oxford itself and abroad.

 The Common Room also provides arts activities, such as an annual play and pantomime, as well as several social societies.
 The cafe/bar area is a large oak-panelled room, including leather sofas, a TV, a sound system for bi-termly parties (bops), a football table.
 There is also a free DVD rental library.
 During Trinity Term, croquet and Pimms are enjoyed on the quad.